 - The landlord waived eviction by accepting any part of the rent.

 - The landlord failed to remedy a condition hazardous to the tenant’s safety or health or which is in violation of the housing code after having been an opportunity to repair it.

 - The eviction is in retaliation for the tenant having filed a complaint regarding the condition of the property or for joining a tenant’s rights organization.

 - The eviction is based on the tenant’s religion, race, sex, national origin, creed, age, family status, or disability.

 Writ of Ejectment

-If the court rules for the landlord, the court will issue a Writ of Ejectment advising the tenant to vacate the property or the sheriff will appear to supervise removal of the tenant’s personal property and to allow the changing of the locks.
+If the court rules for the landlord, the court will issue a Writ of Ejectment advising the tenant to vacate the property.
+It warns the tenant that if they do not leave, the sheriff will appear to supervise removal of the tenant’s personal property and to allow the changing of the locks.
 The action in removing the tenant is called a “Set-Out.”

 Once the Writ is served or posted, the tenant has only 24-hours to leave.
 A landlord must make arrangements with the sheriff or constable’s office regarding the set-out and must provide his or her own personnel to remove the tenant’s belongings or pay the sheriff’s department to do so.